 6. Cortana Cannot Connect to the Internet

 Cortana is now integrated into the Windows interface as I am speaking from personal experience.
 However, the recent update seems to choke the life out of her.
 Cortana cannot operate without the Internet, and the update seems to deny the software proper internet connection.
 Cortana had previous issues with the system, but it seems to have worsened after the update.

 To fix this problem, you will have to restart your computer.
 Generally, Cortana seems to work fine most of the time, so make sure to check your internet connection before you come to any conclusions.

 The other day while I was working on my computer, it suddenly switched off without any warning.
 It had me worried, and it was when I looked at the battery indicator that showed that the computer was out of charge.
 Previously the Windows gave a warning when there was only a 10% charge left on the battery.
 Not only that, but the charging animation has also stopped.
 Little features like these are essential and crucial for people who are entirely focused on their work.
 Microsoft should look into the matter and release the update for this bug as soon as possible.

 8. Printer Stopped Working

 You may try unplugging your printer and restart it again.
 If this doesn’t work, then try reinstalling the entire driver of the printer all over again.
-You may visit the Device Manager, click on the Printers & Scanners option, Right-Click on it and Uninstall the Driver.
+You may visit the Device Manager, click on the Printers & Scanners option, Right-Click on it, and Uninstall the Driver.
 Restart your computer and give it ago.
 If this doesn’t work either, try reinstalling the software altogether.
-If that fails, then my friend stop reading this because it’s to call up the customer care operatives.
+If that fails, then my friend stops reading this because it’s to call up the customer care operatives.

 9. Cast Media Broken